 Philip nodded once anyway.

-He rode south with the taste of woodsmoke and unfamiliar herbs on his tongue, thinking about a queen who wanted elegant solutions and a land dispute that six years of war hadn’t resolved.
+He rode west with the taste of woodsmoke and unfamiliar herbs on his tongue, thinking about a queen who wanted elegant solutions and a land dispute that six years of war hadn’t resolved.

 He thought about Grakh always come.